-Nursing is one of the most rewarding careers in healthcare — and one of the most physically and emotionally demanding.
-The median RN salary is $86,070 (BLS, May 2024), job growth is strong, and the work is genuinely meaningful.
+Nursing is one of the most rewarding careers in healthcare – and one of the most physically and emotionally demanding.
+The median RN salary is $97,550 (BLS Occupational Employment and Wage Statistics, May 2025), job growth is projected at 5–6% over 2024–2034 (faster than the average across all occupations), and the work carries deep meaning for the people who stay in it.
 But nursing also has one of the highest burnout rates in any profession, significant physical injury risk, and daily exposure to suffering that not everyone is equipped to handle sustainably.

 No AI can tell you whether nursing is right for you.
 What follows is the honest, specific framework to help you figure that out yourself.